AlgoMaster Logo

 Most programming languages use zero-based indexing, so the first element is at index 0.

-Accessing an element in an array is extremely fast because elements are stored next to each other in memory.
+Accessing an element in an array is fast because elements are stored next to each other in memory.

 We can compute the address of any index using simple math: